Thelymitra azurea: Taxonomy and naming

 Thelymitra azurea was first formally described in 1917 by R.S.
 Rogers and the description was published in Transactions and Proceedings of the Royal Society of South Australia.
 The specific epithet (azurea) is a Latinised version of the French word azure meaning "a blue colour", referring to "the beautiful colour of the flowers".

 Distribution and habitat

-The azure sun orchid grows in heath and forest in western Victoria and south-eastern South Australia, including Kangaroo Island.
+Azure sun orchid grows in heath and forest in western Victoria and south-eastern South Australia, including Kangaroo Island.